STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Experiments

 \subsection{Ablation Studies}

-We assess the contribution of key design components using the same evaluation setup as in \cref{sec:audio_exp}.
-Specifically, we compare the full \modelname~against two variants: (1) without the lip-reading loss, and (2) without self-forcing autoregression, i.e., training with teacher forcing, where each segment is denoised using clean context frames.
-As shown in \cref{tab:ablation}, both components substantially improve performance, confirming their importance for achieving natural, synchronized motion.
-A qualitative comparison in \cref{fig:ablation} further illustrates that removing the lip-reading loss leads to less accurate lip movements.
+We further assess the contribution of key design components using the same evaluation setup as in \cref{sec:audio_exp}.
+Specifically, we compare the full \modelname~against three variants: (1) without the lip-reading loss, (2) without recursive training, i.e., training with teacher forcing, where each segment is denoised using clean context frames, and (3) without progressive audio-visual training, i.e., replacing the first two stages with a single autoregressive stage.
+As shown in \cref{tab:ablation}, all components lead to improved performance, confirming their importance for achieving natural, synchronized motion.
+A visual comparison in \cref{fig:ablation} further illustrates the impact of the lip-reading loss.